5 Things to Know About the iOS 12.4.8 Update

 If you're on the fence, here's one of the best reasons to install iOS 12.4.8.

 Apple says iOS 12.4.8 provides important security updates.
-Unfortunately, the company hasn't outlined those updates in the detail.
-We'll let you know when it does.
+Unfortunately, the company hasn't outlined those updates in the detail and it probably won.t

-If you value your device's security, you'll probably want to download the iOS 12.4.8 update right now.
+That said, if you value your device's security, you'll probably want to download the iOS 12.4.8 update right now.

 If you skipped iOS 12.4.7, you get the update's three security patches (two for the Mail app and one for Wi-Fi) with your upgrade to iOS 12.4.8.